lostvikx/guess-the-word/README.md

 ### Rules:
 GuessTheWord in the number of tries that is the amount of letters to guess.

-Each guess must be a valid X-letter word.
-Hit Enter or Return to submit the guess.
+Each guess must be a valid n letter word.
+Hit `Enter` or `Return` to submit the guess.

 After each guess, the color of the tiles will show how close the guess was to the actual word.